thaumictom/webpad/README.md

 Change X to overwrite the acceleration key and Y to change the brake key with their corresponding IDs.
 For example, if you change X to 5, the visualizer will only display acceleration when you press RB, because RB = 5 as you can test on the link above. https://thaumictom.github.io/webpad/index.html?ac=X&br=Y

-## Version 1.0

-Version 1.0 is currently in very early work in progress and includes many QoL features.
-Planned release set to Summer 2021.